diemastermonkey/uh-recon/README.md

 ```

 Here's what each of the files contain:
-* ...info.txt: Metadata about the search, parameters, tools, etc
+* .info.txt: Metadata about the search, parameters, and tools used
-* ...stats.txt: The output of Shodan's "stats" command for this search
+* .stats.txt: The output of Shodan's "stats" command for this search
-* ...domains.txt: Listing and count of domains in search results
+* .domains.txt: Listing and count of domains in search results
-* ...ip.port.txt: Listing of only IPs and ports, one per line
+* .ip.port.txt: Listing of only IPs and ports, one per line
-* ...nrich.txt: Output of Nrich provided with your search results
+* .nrich.txt: Output of Nrich provided with your search results
-* * ...raw.txt: Complete raw output of your Shodan search
+* .raw.txt: Complete raw output of your Shodan search

 ## Components
 (Coming soon: List of all scripts and what and why)